 Overview

+Assessing LLMs using generic benchmark tasks can help measure the general capabilities of a foundation model.
+However, in practice, it is most useful to use customized evaluations to determine an LLM’s fitness for their application.
 The ideal LLM base model for your application may depend on many factors like its accuracy and speed.
 With the Remyx Studio, you can use the LLM evaluation API to focus the scope of your experiments down to the relevant base models and evaluation criteria.
-In this tutorial, we’ll guide you through the process of:
+In this tutorial, we’ll guide you through the process of:- Creating a MyxBoard using the Remyx CLI from a list of models or collection.

 - Ranking models based on their performance for a custom task using MyxMatch.